nohren/Sprinkletron/README.md

 1. Interval mode - waters every N hours for M minutes
 2. Soil moisture mode - waters when soil is dry, checks every N hours, waters if necessary.

 You can find either program in the sketch folder.
 Drag it out into src and rename to main.cpp to use.
-Interval should run on any architecture, soil moisture mode is ESP32 only.
+Interval should run on any architecture, soil moisture mode is currently ESP32 only.

-If using rainbird gph heads, provide the total gallons per hour in the system and the water tank capacity and it will calculate how many activations to run.
-This is so the pump doesn't dry out.
+If using rainbird gph heads, you can provide the total gallons per hour and it will make sure the pump doesn't dry out.

-For example if we have a system of 4 x 1 gph heads.
-We want to water 5 min every activation.
-And we draw water from a 2 gallons bucket.

-max activations = 6

-$4 \text{gph} \times \frac{1}{12} \text{hours} = \frac{1}{3} \text{ gallons per activation}$

-$2/\frac{1}{3} \text{ gallons per activation} = 6$

 | ![Alt 1](./IMG_7923.jpeg) |   ![Alt 2](./IMG_8048.jpeg)   |
 | :-----------------------: | :---------------------------: |